 - Heat the olive oil in a heavy, oven proof/hob proof saucepan (which has a lid).

 - Fry off the onion, garlic and chopped bacon until the onion is soft and the bacon has started to brown.

 - Add in the rice and stir everything together until the rice is well coated.

-- Allow to cook for 3 or 4 minutes, stirring, until the rice starts to look shiny.
+Allow to cook for a couple of minutes, stirring, until the rice starts to look shiny.